A strong CV is the only way you will get noticed by employers, and land job interviews

-This guide shows you everything you need to include in your CV… And what to keep out
+This guide shows you everything you need to include in your CV to be successful, broken down into 6 simple steps.

 - Name and contact details – Placed at the top so nobody misses them

 - Core skills section – A bullet pointed snapshot of your most in-demand skills

 - Work experience – A list of your previous jobs, showing the impact you make in the workplace